Frederick Delius: First successes

 In 1897, Delius met the German artist Jelka Rosen, who later became his wife.
 She was a professional painter, a friend of Auguste Rodin, and a regular exhibitor at the Salon des Indépendants.
 Jelka quickly declared her admiration for the young composer's music, and the couple were drawn closer together by a shared passion for the works of the German philosopher Friedrich Nietzsche and the music of Grieg.
 Jelka bought a house in Grez-sur-Loing, a village 40 mi outside Paris on the edge of Fontainebleau.
 Delius visited her there, and after a brief return visit to Florida, he moved in with her.

-In 1903 they married, and, apart from a short period when the area was threatened by the advancing German army during the First World War, Delius lived in Grez for the rest of his life.
-The marriage was not conventional: Jelka was, at first, the principal earner; there were no children; and Delius was not a faithful husband.
+They married in 1903 and, apart from a short period when the area was threatened by the advancing German army during the First World War, Delius lived in Grez for the rest of his life.
+The marriage was not conventional: Jelka was, at first, the principal earner.
+There were no children; and Delius was not a faithful husband.
 Jelka was often distressed by his affairs, but her devotion did not waver.

 In the same year, Delius began a fruitful association with German supporters of his music, the conductors Hans Haym, Fritz Cassirer and Alfred Hertz at Elberfeld, and Julius Buths at Düsseldorf.
 Haym conducted Over the Hills and Far Away, which he gave under its German title Über die Berge in die Ferne (Note: Literally "Over the mountains in the distance") on 13 November 1897, believed to be the first time Delius's music was heard in Germany.
 In 1899 Hertz gave a Delius concert in St. James's Hall in London, which included Over the Hills and Far Away, a choral piece, Mitternachtslied, and excerpts from the opera Koanga.
 This occasion was an unusual opportunity for an unknown composer at a time when any sort of orchestral concert was a rare event in London.
 In spite of encouraging reviews, Delius's orchestral music was not heard again in an English concert hall until 1907.